-In 2015, public investment in UK R&D totalled £8.8bn - approximately 0.46% of GDP.
-In the 2016 Autumn Statement, the Government committed to investing an additional £4.7bn in science and innovation over a four year period as part of the National Productivity Investment Fund.
-By the 2020-21 spending period this would mean an additional investment of £2bn in R&D per year.
-In the 2017 Autumn Budget, the government extended this period and committed a further £2.3bn to be invested in 2021-22.
+In 2016, public investment in UK R&D totalled £8.7bn - approximately 0.44% of GDP.
+The Government has committed to invest an additional £7bn in R&D over a five year period as part of the National Productivity Investment Fund.
+This would mean an additional investment of £2.3bn per year by 2021-22.

-GDP is not a static figure, but if it remained at 2015 levels, this increased public investment would represent 0.59% of GDP, up from 0.46% GDP but not quite reaching the OECD average of 0.65%11.
+GDP is not a static figure, but if it remained at 2016 levels, this increased public investment would represent 0.55% of GDP, up from 0.44% GDP but not quite reaching the OECD average of 0.63%11.

-However the target of 3% of GDP also includes investment in research and development from business and non-profit organisations (e.g. medical research charities) and, while we know that government investment in research and innovation leverages other investment, this is harder to project.
+However the target of 3% of GDP also includes investment in research and development from business and non-profit organisations (eg medical research charities) and, while we know that government investment in research and innovation leverages other investment, this is harder to project.

-In 2015, public investment in UK R&D totalled £8.8bn.
+In 2016, public investment in UK R&D totalled £8.7bn.

 Overseas investment, including investment from the EU (such as Horizon 2020 and European Structural and Investment Funds), also makes a significant contribution towards the target and leverages other investment.
-Future engagement with these funding programmes is not yet clear.
+Future engagement with EU funding programmes beyond the proposed Brexit transition period (due to end on 31st January 2020) remains unclear.